Munix-Project/munix/README.md

 **Questions**
 -------------
-Some people might think the same of ToaruOS, so I'll answer the question "**Is this a Linux Distribution?**"
+1) Some people might think the same of ToaruOS, so I'll answer the question: **Is this a Linux Distribution?**

 I'd agree that Kevin would answer the same way as me: **NO**.
 It was made by him and his contributors from scratch.
 No linux nor unix whatsoever.